HMC-Alumni/hmcmemorial.org/_posts/2012-07-10-joseph-platt.md

 Platt died peacefully at home after a period of declining health, said daughter Ann Platt Walker.

-For more information, please read the article in [Harvey Mudd College News](https://www.hmc.edu/about-hmc/2012/07/11/hmc-mourns-passing-of-founding-president-joseph-platt/).
+For the full memorial, please read the article in [Harvey Mudd College News](https://www.hmc.edu/about-hmc/2012/07/11/hmc-mourns-passing-of-founding-president-joseph-platt/).